salesforcecli/plugin-deploy-retrieve/messages/delete.source.md

 # description

 Use this command to delete components from orgs that don’t have source tracking.
-To remove deleted items from orgs that have source tracking enabled, "sf project deploy start".
+To remove deleted items from orgs that have source tracking enabled, "<%= config.bin %> project deploy start".

 When you run this command, both the local source file and the metadata component in the org are deleted.